tgstation/tgstation/code/modules/atmospherics/Atmospherics.md

 While new vector functions are extremely fast, they can only work with associative arrays of number.
 To calculate total moles you just write `values_sum(moles)` and to calculate heat capacity - `values_dot(moles, gas_meta[META_GAS_SPECIFIC_HEAT])`.
 This does not seem like a lot, but when your subsytem is doing 1000 updates each simulation tick every microsecond matters.

-Another beefit of not having `gases` as an array of arrays is that if key is not present in the list, for any arithmetic and logic operations it acts like a 0.
+Another benefit of not having `gases` as an array of arrays is that if key is not present in the list, for any arithmetic and logic operations it acts like a 0.

 ### Interfacing with a Gas Mixture